AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.md

 ## Person Partitions {#person-partitions}

-Person partitions act like separate databases.&nbsp;Each partition has its own people that do not de-dupe or mix with other partitions.
+Person partitions act like separate databases.
+Each partition has its own people that do not de-dupe or mix with other partitions.
 If you feel you have a business use case that may necessitate having duplicate records with the same email address, please contact [Marketo Support](http://support.marketo.com).

-You can assign person partitions to&nbsp; [workspaces](create-a-new-workspace.md) in the following configurations:
+You can assign person partitions to  [workspaces](create-a-new-workspace.md) in the following configurations:

 * one workspace to one person partition (1:1)
 * one workspace to many person partitions (1:x)